Social Isolation

 Help is at hand: www.samaritans.org

-Did you know the Witham Town Council has sixteen town councillors?
-That's thirty-two ears to listen to you, and thirty-two hands of help.
-Getting in touch with your local councillor is easier than you might think, and there are no barriers or process involved.
+Witham Town Council has sixteen town councillors and getting in touch with your local councillor is easier than you might think, and there are no barriers or process involved.
 Simply get in touch with them!

 But it doesn't just stop with correspondence - it's where it starts, because you can get directly involved with the Town Council's numerous committees, projects and volunteering opportunities today.